mvolkmann/context-easy/hooks.md

 This rule assumes that any function whose name begins with "use" followed by an uppercase letter is a hook.
-It verifies that hooks are only called from a function component (name starts uppercase) or a custom hook function.
+It verifies that hooks are only called from function components (name starts uppercase) or custom hook functions.
-It also verifies that hooks are called in the same order on every render.
+It also verifies that hooks will be called in the same order on every render.

 A future version of create-react-app will automatically configure the `react-hooks/rules-of-hooks` ESLint rule.